icopy-site/awesome/docs/awesome/awesome-graphql.md

 * [gqldoc](https://github.com/Code-Hex/gqldoc) - The easiest way to make API documents for GraphQL.
 * [Apollo Sandbox](https://sandbox.apollo.dev/) - The quickest way to navigate and test your GraphQL endpoints.
 * [Apollo Workbench](https://marketplace.visualstudio.com/items?itemName=apollographql.apollo-workbench) - Tooling to help you develop and mock federated schemas using Apollo Federation
+* [GraphQL '98](https://github.com/marcello3d/graphql-98) - A visual GraphQL data browser, like a SQL GUI for GraphQL

 <a name="security-tools" />